Detroit Pistons vs New York Knicks: Odds, Spread, and Total

 Detroit Pistons vs New York Knicks Betting Trends

-- The total has gone UNDER in seven of New York's last nine games.
+- The total has gone over in four of Detroit's last five games.

+- Detroit is 1-6 ATS in its last seven games on the road.

-- The total has gone OVER in four of New York's last five games against Detroit.
+- The total has gone over in five of New York's last six games against Detroit.

 Detroit Pistons vs New York Knicks Injury Reports